Apple defies China slowdown fears with strong iPhone sales

 Many large U.S. companies, including United Technologies Corp (UTX.N) and General Electric Co (GE.N), have expressed concerns about China's slowing growth.

-However, William Blair analyst Anil Doradla said Apple has several factors in its favor.
+However, William Blair analyst Anil Doradla said Apple has several factors in its favour.

 "These include the rising middle class and stronger purchasing power in the emerging markets, especially China and India, combined with the company facing little or no competition in the high end of the market," Doradla wrote in a note.